Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 	`file: path matches "/test/*" and age > 90d | archive ; setReplica 1 `

-SSM use ";" to separate different actions in a rule.
-Whether the later action will be executed depends on the execution result of the prior action.
-If prior action fails, the following actions will not be executed.
+In SSM rule, ";" is used to separate two or more actions.
+These actions are executed in sequence.
+If a prior action fails, the followed actions will not be executed.

-Above rule means for each file under /test directory, if its age is more than 90 days, SSM will move the file to archive storage, and set the replica to 1. "setReplica 1" is not a built-in action.
+The above rule means for each file under /test directory, if its age is more than 90 days, SSM will move the file to archive storage, and set the replica to 1. "setReplica 1" is not a built-in action.
 Users need to implement it by themselves.

 Please refer to https://github.com/Intel-bigdata/SSM/blob/trunk/docs/support-new-action-guide.md for how to add a new action in SSM.